Low Wood Nature Reserve

 Parking informationParking available on the canal side of Booth's Bridge.

-Limited public access.
+Limited public access through the Scout’s wood.
 Unfortunately the site is not suitable for wheelchair users.

 When to visit

 Opening timesOpen at all times